All Products

 Solution

-• If the application's VPC and the KMS instance are in the same region, associate the VPC with the KMS instance.
+• If the VPC where your application runs and the KMS instance are in the same region, associate the VPC with the KMS instance.
 For more information, see Access a KMS instance from multiple VPCs in the same region.

-To see which VPCs are associated with a KMS instance, see View KMS instance details.
+To check which VPCs are associated with your KMS instance, see View KMS instance details.

-• If the application's VPC and the KMS instance are in different regions, establish a network connection between the application's VPC and the KMS instance's VPC.
+• If the VPC where your application runs and the KMS instance are in different regions, establish a network connection between the two VPCs.

-When you access a KMS instance, the returned error description or SDK exception message contains: Forbidden.NoPermission : This operation is forbidden by permission system.
+When you access a KMS instance, the error description or SDK exception message contains the following: Forbidden.NoPermission : This operation is forbidden by permission system.

 Solution

-The permission policy for the application access point (AAP) does not grant permissions for the required key or secret in RBAC Permissions and Accessible Resources.
+This error occurs because the permission policy for the application access point (AAP) does not grant the required key or secret permissions under RBAC Permissions and Accessible Resources.
 For more information, see Create an application access point.

-When you retrieve a secret value, the error description or SDK exception message returned by KMS contains: This operation for key-xxxxxx is forbidden by permission system.
+When you retrieve a secret value, the error description or SDK exception message returned by KMS contains the following: This operation for key-xxxxxx is forbidden by permission system.

-The following is an example of an exception message from the Java SDK for a KMS instance:
+The following code provides a sample exception message from the KMS instance SDK for Java:

 Cause

-When you create a secret, you must select a key from the same KMS instance to encrypt the secret value.
-When an application requests a secret from KMS, it must use the corresponding key to decrypt the secret value.
-Therefore, the application must have permission to use the secret and permission to use the corresponding key for decryption.
+When you create a secret, you select a key within the same KMS instance for encryption.
+To retrieve the secret, your application must have permission not only to access the secret but also to use the corresponding key for decryption.

 Solution